 In the past, double brick walls were used with an air barrier between them.
-Sometimes the cavity was filled with styrofoam insulation, which led to reduced energy consumption but was more conducive to vapour condensation.
-Styrofoam is hygroscopic and therefore becomes wet, blocking the transfer of moisture from the inside to the outside and vice versa, a thriving environment for mould growth.
+Sometimes the cavity was filled with styrofoam insulation, which led to reduced energy consumption, but was more conducive to vapour condensation.
+Styrofoam is hygroscopic, therefore becomes damp, blocking the transfer of moisture from the inside to the outside and vice versa, which is a thriving environment for mould growth.

-Nowadays due to code requirements for commercial buildings, the inner part of the cladding ventilated walls is finished with drywall – metal studs and gypsum-supported continuous insulation.
-In this case, again there’s an internal vapour barrier behind the drywall which in the long-term presence of moisture leads to construction components’ degradation.
+Nowadays, due to code requirements for commercial buildings, the inner part of the cladding ventilated walls is finished with drywall – metal studs and gypsum-supported continuous insulation.
+In this case, again there’s an internal vapour barrier behind the drywall, which, in the long-term presence of moisture, leads to degradation of the construction components.

-The ventilated wall is a cladding wall with a ventilated and drained air cavity behind it, with openings at least at the top and at the bottom of the wall.
-In the last decades, this has been the preferred option for rainscreen facades.
+The ventilated wall is a cladding wall with a ventilated and drained air cavity behind it, with at least two openings - at the top and at the bottom of the wall.
+Over the last decades, this has been the preferred option for rainscreen facades.

 Volume shaping via the rainscreen system cavity

-Rainscreen system cavity widths vary depending on different reasons.
+Rainscreen system cavity widths vary vary for different reasons.

 The minimum width of the cavity is 20mm, locally can be 5mm due to unevenness of the concrete or supporting construction.
 The maximum width is limited by the rainscreen system capabilities and the possible addition of custom structural elements.
 According to the NHBC Standards 2011, Ch.6.9, D7b, the minimum cavity width for open joints is 50mm and for baffled/rebated joints – 38mm.